-Recently a general framework for similarity-based classification methods (SBMs) has been presented [4].
+We will place our considerations in the general framework for similarity-based classification methods (SBMs) presented recently [6], [7].
 Investigation of connections between neural network and similarity-based methods leads to a number of new neural network models.
-In particular the distance-based MLP (D-MLP) networks are obtained by replacing the weighted activation with a square of Euclidean distance [5].
+In particular the distancebased MLP (D-MLP) networks are obtained by replacing the weighted activation with a square of Euclidean distance [8].
 Such networks improve upon the traditional approach by providing more flexible decision borders and by enabling a prototype-based interpretation of the results.
 Since the use of distance functions (instead of weighted activation) in neural network models is a novel idea it is described in the next section.
 In the third section transformation of the input data to the extended feature space is proposed, enabling the use of non-Euclidean distance functions in the standard MLP backpropagation programs without the need for coding the new transfer functions and their derivatives.
-The fourth section shows how to determine the architecture and parameters of the network, including the slopes for each neuron.
+The fourth section shows how to determine the architecture and parameters of such networks, including the slopes for each neuron.
 An illustration of this method on the Iris data is presented for pedagogical purposes in the fifth section.
 The paper is finished with a short discussion.